This post contains affiliate links for which we get a small commission at no extra cost to you.

 The hotel grounds are beautiful and the staff is amazing, definitely one of our better stays!
 We always a cabana right by the pool the entire time of our stay.
 Lots of privacy and a place to relax in the shade.
 I highly recommend it!

 The pool was a huge hit with Milana.
 It was huge and warm and we spent many hours just swimming!

 There is also a kids club at this hotel.
 While we didn’t utilize the services (it’s something like $6/hour per child), we did use the kiddie pool next to it.
 This wasn’t yet built when we came last year, but is now complete.
 There is a shallow pool for little ones with several slides and sprinklers all around.
 Milana had fun and made some friends while playing here.
 There’s also a swing set for those who don’t want to get wet.

 If you’re going to a place with a pool, I highly recommend buying the Melissa and Doug frisbee, which is great for the water.
 The hotel sold these and lots of people had them!
 Milana also loves to dive, so we always bring some diving toys, our favorites being these diving rockets, dive rings, and diving fish.

 Such a hard life she leads!
-The top pic is from last year, and the bottom from this year.
+The top pic is from 2016, the middle from 2017 and the bottom from 2018 .
 Same spot, same drink, same rash guard!